cmolodo/covid-19/README.md

 Detailed daily cases and test data not available for 2021-02-17 - despite the dashboard stating the data is through 2021-02-17, it only included up to 2021-02-16.

+Due to reporting issues, a backlog of ~900 previously unreported deaths was added to the total on 2021-02-23.
+These deaths actually occurred in the previous months.

 #### Orange County
 https://www.ochealthinfo.com/phs/about/epidasmt/epi/dip/prevention/novel_coronavirus